-is a character who has the most slippery slimy personality imaginable.
+The Slimeball is a character who has the most slippery, slimy personality imaginable.
 Usually motivated by petty personal gain, the Slimeball is always trying to manipulate events around him in his favor and the people around him into viewing him in a favorable light.
 A defining characteristic of the Slimeball is a lack of class or sophistication.
 While some Slimeballs erroneously believe the opposite is true, there are an equal number who accept their crass nature.
 Above all and whether he consciously knows it or not, all of the Slimeball's actions are ultimately taken out of self-interest.

-- Jack Vincennes from LA Confidential starts out as a complete Slimeball, arresting people set up by his equally slimy associate, the tabloid owner Sid Hutchens, so that he can look like a hero cop while Hutchens gets prime gossip material.
+- Jack Vincennes from L.A.
+Confidential starts out as a complete Slimeball, arresting people set up by his equally slimy associate, the tabloid owner Sid Hutchens, so that he can look like a hero cop while Hutchens gets prime gossip material.
 Jack manages to wash the slime off and become a real cop when his shady operation backfires and gets a young man killed.

-- Gríma Wormtongue as portrayed by Brad Dourif in the film adaptation of ''Lord of the Rings''.
+- Gríma Wormtongue as portrayed by Brad Dourif in The Lord of the Rings.
 He's slimy to the core, subtly influencing King Théoden against his own kingdom.
+He also spends an excessive amount of time creeping on Eowyn.
 Even his appearance is disgustingly greasy.

 - Peter Sellers as Clare Quilty in the 1962 adaptation of Lolita oozes slime from every pore.